 The expedition against the hill tribes was over, but larger warfare was at hand.
 North of Scinde a vast region of unrest lay simmering in strife.
 Runjeet Singh was dead, and the great army he had called into being was rapidly pushing the country to the brink of the precipice of war.
-Napier had long predicted the Punjaub war, but his warnings had been lightly listened to, and when in December, 1846, the Sikhs suddenly threw a large force across the Sutlej, they found a

-1 It should be unnecessary to remind my readers of the fine poem in which Sir Francis Doyle, whose heart always went out to knightly deeds, has commemorated this incident,-The Red Thread of Honour.
-British army cantoned far in front of its magazines, unprovided with the essentials of a campaign-reserve ammunition and transport-able to fight, indeed, with all the vehemence of its old traditions, but lacking that leadership which, by power of forecast and preparation, draws from the courage of the soldier the utmost result of victory.
+Napier had long predicted the Punjaub war, but his warnings had been lightly listened to, and when in December, 1846, the Sikhs suddenly threw a large force across the Sutlej, they found a British army cantoned far in front of its magazines, unprovided with the essentials of a campaign-reserve ammunition and transport, able to fight, indeed, with all the vehemence of its old traditions, but lacking that leadership which, by power of forecast and preparation, draws from the courage of the soldier the utmost result of victory.

-Between December, 1846, and February, 1847, four sanguinary actions were fought on the banks of the Sutlej-the Sikh soldiery were brave and devoted warriors, but of their leaders the most influential were large recipients of English gold, and the remainder were ignorant of all the rules of war.
+Between December, 1846, and February, 1847, four sanguinary actions were fought on the banks of the Sutlej - the Sikh soldiery were brave and devoted warriors, but of their leaders the most influential were large recipients of English gold, and the remainder were ignorant of all the rules of war.
 Nevertheless the bravery of the common soldiers made the campaign more than once doubtful, and it was only in the final conflict at Sobraon on February 10th, 1847, that the campaign was decided.
 Meanwhile, the steps which Napier had long foreseen as necessary in Scinde, but in the timely execution of which he had been constantly thwarted by higher authority, were ordered to be taken with all despatch.
 Moodkee and Ferozeshah had suddenly revealed the strength of the Sikh army, and Scinde was looked to in the hour of anxiety for aid against this powerful enemy.
 With what extraordinary rapidity Napier assembled his army at Roree for a forward movement towards the Punjaub has long passed from the recollection of men.
 On December 24th the order reached him at Kurachee.
 Forty-two days later, a most compact fighting force of fifteen thousand men, fifty-four field guns, and a siege-train stood ready, the whole complete for a six months' campaign; so complete indeed in power of movement, capacity for sustained effort, and full possession of all the requisites of war that it might, as an offensive force, be reckoned at twice its actual numbers.
-Organisation, transport system, and equipment are the wheels of war-without them the best army is but a muzzled bulldog tied to a short chain.
+Organisation, transport system, and equipment are the wheels of war without them the best army is but a muzzled bulldog tied to a short chain.